 After 39 days and another procedure to allow a fistula to drain, I finally went home.
-But that wasn’t the end of my journey.
+That wasn’t the end of my journey.
 Just a few weeks later, my fistula re-opened and I was in the hospital for another two weeks.
-At that point it was decided that I should have surgery for a temporary ileostomy.
+At that point, it was decided that I should have surgery for a temporary ileostomy.

-At 22 years old, I never imagined I would be going through the medical trauma I have been through.
+At the age of 22, I never imagined I would be going through the medical trauma I have been through.
 I certainly never thought that I would end up with an ileostomy.
-I learned the hard way why it’s never a good idea to stop taking your medications or stop seeing your doctor.
-I often think about how things would have been different had I continued to take care of myself the way I should have, instead of letting things get to the point they had.
+I learned the hard way that it’s never a good idea to stop taking your medications or stop seeing your doctor.
+I often think about how things would have been different, had I continued to take care of myself the way I should have, instead of letting things get to the point they had.

 One of those campaigns I came across was #GetYourBellyOut.
 I had seen it as a hashtag on Instagram and was inspired by the ostomates who were brave enough to bare their bellies to the world.
 Even more encouraging was that many of them looked to be my age!
 It was through this discovery that my mind was changed about whether or not to show off my pouch.

 From then on, I made up my mind that I would be as transparent and blunt as possible when it came to sharing details about my life with an ostomy.
 I even wrote a blog post about my first bag accident!
 There’s already enough of a stigma surrounding IBD, and I want to help take that stigma away.
 Everybody poops – it just so happens that I poop in a bag!

 My ileostomy (who I call Frank) has improved my life in so many ways.
 I can finally eat and be pain-free, and I can enjoy many different foods that I wasn’t able to before.
 I no longer have to start calculating how long it will take to get from one end of Target to the bathroom.
 I have a newfound sense of freedom because of Frank.